Baraamohamed22/marketing-campaign-performance-analysis/README.md

-# Marketing Campaign Performance Dashboard
+# Marketing Campaign Performance analysis

 ## Project Overview

 This project analyzes a real-world marketing campaign dataset to understand customer behavior, revenue performance, campaign response, and product category performance.
-The goal is to transform raw marketing data into clear business insights and present them through an interactive performance marketing dashboard.
+The goal is to transform raw marketing data into clear business insights and present them through an interactive performance marketing analysis-dashboard.

 The dashboard helps answer key business questions such as: